Skip to main content

 How to reduce the risk of stroke

-There are several conditions affecting the heart and blood vessels (arteries), known as risk factors, that increase the likelihood of these events.
+There are several conditions affecting the heart and blood vessels (arteries), known as contributing factors that increase the likelihood of these events.

 These include:

-• High blood pressure - the biggest single risk factor for stroke.
+• High blood pressure - the biggest single health hazard contributing to stroke.
 High blood pressure can cause blood vessels in your brain to restrict and harden which can lead to a blood clot and can also cause a weakened blood vessel to burst.

 • High cholesterol - too much cholesterol in your blood can cause fatty deposits to build up which can restrict blood flow and cause clots.